-

 - Go on solo dates– this has been trending on social media of women taking themselves out on dates.
 This is a great way to get to know yourself beyond the stereotype.
 This is another self-care activity to do by yourself and there is nothing wrong with treating yourself.

-An image created by DALL-E 3 of a beautiful dark-skinned black woman playing with clay with a bouquet of flowers. - Don’t take on people’s problems- there is nothing wrong with helping other people and there is a time and place to say yes.
+An image created by DALL-E 3 of a beautiful dark-skinned black woman playing with clay with a bouquet. - Don’t take on people’s problems- there is nothing wrong with helping other people and there is a time and place to say yes.
 However, Afro-Caribbean women should put themselves first and ensure their needs and wants come first.
 It’s not every day that black women are reciprocated with the same positive energy from other people.

 - Let go of perfectionism– perfectionism is one of those unrealistic concepts that makes you overthink too much and things don’t get done.
 This is why progress over perfection matters.

 - Live the soft life– The soft life was created by Nigerian influencers that allow black women to dream and live the life that is comfortable to them.
-The soft life is a great lifestyle and movement that helps black women to start over and live a life that aligns with their values and goals and focuses on themselves.
+The soft life is a great lifestyle and movement that helps black women start over and live a life that aligns with their values and goals and focuses on themselves.

 - Find a safe space dedicated to prioritising the needs and wellness of black women where you feel seen and supported.
 Black Ballad is a media company for black women and it has been going on for 10 years.